I once heard a geneticist claim that the changes to genes induced by smoking have been traced forward for three

 So as I approach 60, an auspicious age at which many loved ones have died, this NY Times article came as a reminder that some things are simply more powerful than what we eat.

 In North Carolina, where I grew up, tobacco was king.
-Pall Malls in every pocket; ladies with Jackie Kennedy dos riding in their convertibles, scarves and ashes blowing in the wind.
+Pall Malls in every pocket; ladies with Jackie Kennedy dos riding in their convertibles, ashes blowing in the wind.

-My mom started smoking in adolescence, one of those time periods when genes are particularly susceptible.
-She died of lung cancer at age 60.
+My mom started smoking in adolescence, one of those time periods when genes are particularly susceptible, and died of lung cancer at age 60.
 Her parents, also smokers at a time when its dangers weren’t revealed to the public, died of cancer around that same magic age.

-I was diagnosed in my late 30s–fortunately, with a slow-growing form of cancer–and a year later, gave birth to a daughter with a broken chromosome.
-She spent the bulk of her second day of life in open heart surgery, her first two months on a respirator, her first two decades battling surgeries and disabilities and bullying and becoming stronger for it.
+In my late 30s, I was diagnosed with, fortunately, a slow-growing form of cancer–and a year later, gave birth to a daughter with a broken chromosome.
+She spent her entire second day of life in open heart surgery, her first two months on a respirator, her first two decades battling surgeries and disabilities and bullying and becoming stronger for it.

-As I shuffled back and from the hospital room in which my mom was dying and the intensive care bed where my Caroline was struggling to survive, I cringed every time I passed the sign that greeted the ICU entrance: funded by RJ Reynolds.
+As I shuffled back and from the hospital room in which my mother was dying and the intensive care bed where my infant was struggling to survive, I shuddered every time I passed the sign on ICU’s door: funded by RJ Reynolds.